-Machines competing in the 2016 Isle of Man TT Races must comply with the IOM TT Supersport Technical Regulations.
-These are as follows and are correct at the time of printing but are subject to any amendments made by Race Direction which will be issued by means of a Bulletin and published by the Race Organisers.
+Machines competing in the 2018 Isle of Man TT Races must comply with the IOM TT Supersport Technical Regulations.
+These are as follows and are correct at the time of printing but are subject to any amendments made by the Race Management Team which will be issued by means of a Bulletin and published by the Race Organisers.